 As grief coexists with life, you can learn how to acknowledge your pain while finding small moments of joy.

-My approach incorporates the mind, body and spirit through change-based and body-based therapies, Brainspotting and IFS-Informed EMDR Therapy.
-These methods can allow you to sit with your feelings in a way that doesn’t feel all-consuming, while providing some relief from the sadness that has been enveloping you.
+My approach incorporates the mind, body and spirit through change-based and body-based therapies such as Walk & Talk Therapy, Brainspotting, and EMDR Therapy.
+These methods can allow you to reflect on your feelings in a way that doesn’t feel all-consuming, while providing some relief from the sadness that has been enveloping you.
 In the process, you may also experience a deeper connection with yourself and with who or what you’ve lost.

 You deserve a space where grief is accepted and flows, and evolution of yourself feels natural and possible.